 This Life Cycle Bowl features symbols that tell the story of life on earth.
 Symbols are Water, Ocean, Sea Life, Flora, Man and the Galaxy.
-The other unique thing about Norfolk Island Pine is that an artist can alter it so that it becomes translucent.
-The process is very tedious and takes weeks.
-The item is submerged in boiled linseed oil until the wood is saturated.
+The other unique thing about Norfolk Island Pine is that an artist can alter the wood so that it appears translucent.
+The process is very tedious and can take weeks.
+The item is submerged in boiled linseed oil saturating the wood.
 It is left to dry and then the process may be repeated several times.
-When held up to a bright light the bowl glows from amber to orange.
+When held up to a bright light the bowl glows amber and orange.

 I was searching for an art medium to satisfy my creative drive.
-For thirty plus years I owned and managed a package design firm that created solutions for our customers.
-It was time to revisit my design roots to create my own art.
+For thirty plus years I owned and managed a package design firm creating custom solutions for our customers.
+It was time to revisit my design roots and create my own art.
 I walked into a gallery and there was this Norfolk Island Pine Bowl glowing orange from across the room.
 I never saw anything like it.
-The director gave me the pitch on what it was and why i should purchase it.
+The director gave me the pitch on what it was and why I should purchase it.
 The $3000 price will be a great investment.
-On the way home the thought came to me that for $3000 I could take a few lessons to learn the skill and purchase the equipment.
-A few weeks later i found myself in a two day workshop.
-I fell in love and left with a $2000 lathe.
+On the way home the thought came to me that for $3000 I could take a few lessons to learn the skill set and purchase the equipment.
+A few weeks later I found myself in a two day workshop.
+I fell in love with turning and left with a $2000 lathe.

 My Studio and Unique Handmade Gift Resource

 My studio is in Montvale, New Jersey, USA.
 If you are looking for a unique gift take a look in my website store or my Etsy Shop.

 #homedecor #WoodCarvingSculpture #Pyrography #WoodSculpture #WoodArt #NorfolkIslandPineBowl #woodturning #LifeCycleBowl